-So whilst the rule structure itself does not follow Figure 1 strictly it does allow conditions and actions to be specified.
+So whilst the rule structure itself does not follow Figure III.1 strictly it does allow conditions and actions to be specified.

-IV.2.3 Addressing
+IV.7.3 Rule conditions: comment to address information

 SNORT currently supports the TCP, UDP, ICMP and IP protocols.
 The IP address, port and source and destination (direction indicator) information is carried in the SNORT rule header.
 H.248 supports the sending of this information via Termination/Stream configuration and the Local and Remote Descriptors.
-Further investigation is needed to determine the mapping between SNORT and H.248.
+This implies certain alignment of such address information between enforced SNORT rules and H.248 non-root terminations.

-IV.2.4 Actions
+IV.7.4 Rule actions: general SNORT concept

-SNORT defines a rich set of actions (see section 3.2.1 / SNORT Manual), including:
+SNORT defines a rich set of actions (see section 3.2.1 / SNORT Manual [b-SNORT]), including:

 alert - generate an alert using the selected alert method, and then log the packet